Install a cluster

 3. Wait until the job is completed.

 4. If some service fails during installation, but the preceding services are installed successfully, you can try to fix errors and restart installation of all the failed services.
-To do this, choose the Reinstall action in the Actions column at the CLUSTERS tab.
+To do this, choose the Reinstall action in the Actions column on the Clusters page.

 Installation restart